pearmini/genji/packages/genji-theme-vitepress/__tests__/markdown-examples.md

 ## Python Block2

-It should not render python block with `| dom` mark.
+It should not render python block with `| dom` markup.

 ```python | dom
 def add(x, y):